yaorugang/clean-architecture/README.md

 ## Architecture
-The project uses __CLEAN Architecture__, which comprise of 3 layers:
+The project uses __CLEAN Architecture__, which consist of 3 layers:

 ### Domain Layer
 * This is an independent layer contains only business logic written by pure kotlin, which means it doesn't refer to any android framework.